Romania and Bulgaria fully join Europe’s borderless travel zone

 At the stroke of midnight, the Bulgarian and Romanian interior ministers symbolically raised a barrier of the Danube Bridge, Reuters reported.
 That crossing, also known as the Friendship Bridge, connects the two countries and is a key transit point for international trade.
 Fireworks were also set off close to the Bulgarian border town of Ruse, where the bridge enters the country.

-The two former Soviet countries partially joined the Schengen area in March when they lifted checks on traveling by air and sea.
+The two former communist countries partially joined the Schengen area in March when they lifted checks on traveling by air and sea.
 However, discussions over the land border controls continued.

 The final barrier to full membership was removed last month, when Austria dropped a veto it had maintained on the grounds that more was needed to stop irregular migration, Reuters reported.